 Overall, Kuala Lumpur is a very safe and easy city to travel to.
 You will find locals are friendly and approachable, however, as in any large city, there is the potential to be a victim of petty crime or the occasional minor scam.
 Keep your belongings close on public transport and ensure taxi drivers use their meters – or better yet, organize a Grab (an app similar to Uber) in advance to avoid any taxi-related misfortune altogether.

 The streets are safe to walk, even at night, although in the heavy drinking Bukit Bintang area you may find yourself accosted late at night by employees of the many massage parlors.
 The majority of areas in Kuala Lumpur are hassle-free though.

 The Perfect 3-Day Kuala Lumpur Itinerary

-Before we get to our Kuala Lumpur itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Kuala Lumpur itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.